open-siege/siege-studio/docs/siege-shell.md

 These games, in particular, have one executable for the shell and the sim/gameplay.

-However, because they have a scripting engine and will be supported by Darkstar Extender, it will be possible to force the games to start levels directly.
+However, because they have a scripting engine and will be supported by Siege Extender, it will be possible to force the games to start levels directly.

-Graphics files for these games are already supported, however Mask of Eternity requires support for extracting its VOL files with 3Space Studio.
+Graphics files for these games are already supported, however Mask of Eternity requires support for extracting its VOL files with Siege Studio.

 Both games work best with a Glide wrapper, and the shell can configure those to their best settings.